caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-02-cookie-manipulation.md

 ## Recommendation
-- Do not trust client-side data for authentication or authorization.
+- Never trust client-side cookie values for authentication or authorization
-- Enforce all access control checks on the server side.
+- Perform all access control checks on the server side
-- Use secure, unpredictable session identifiers.
+- Use secure, random, and signed session identifiers
+- Implement HttpOnly and Secure cookie flags
+- Validate session ownership on every request